 - Annual Control Self-Assessments Control self-assessments (CSAs) are performed annually by management to validate the effectiveness of primary controls.
 IC will provide consultative support to Control Champions and management as needed. - Process Refreshers As processes change, IC works with Control Champions and Management to update control narratives, which document business process objectives, process flows, key systems, and primary and mitigating controls. - Quality Reviews Quality reviews are performed by IC to ensure that business areas with primary controls adhere to Citizens' ICF standards when performing the CSAs.
 The quality reviews are performed on a recurring 3-year cycle consisting of annual reviews of approximately one third (1/3) of the processes with primary controls. - Anti-Fraud Controls As the operational risk assessments are expanded to include fraud risks, IC will collaborate with ER, OIA Forensics, and SIU to provide consultative advice to the business areas regarding leading practices on internal controls to prevent and detect fraud. - Training on the use of the AuditBoard control module is in progress and Control Champions are encouraged to utilize the self-service capabilities within the control and narrative modules.

 2022 OIA Budget

 The 2022 budget for Citizens' OIA presented is \$3.42 million as compared to \$3.33 million budgeted for 2021.
-As we continue to develop our staff and hire more business qualified individuals we improve upon the type and quality of audits we complete, which has a direct impact upon cost:
+Specific budget changes were discussed and agreed with the committee.